TGAC/grassroots-docs/schema.md

 ## Header

-Each message can contain a **header** section that stores the details about various features that are not neccessarily related to running services such as the version of the schema that is being used, datestamps, *etc.* It can currently contain the following elements
+Each message can contain a **header** section that stores the details about various features that are not necessarily related to running services such as the version of the schema that is being used, datestamps, *etc.* It can currently contain the following elements

  * **schema**: This specifies the details about the Grassroots schema being used and currently contains the following keys: